microsoft/rushjs.io-website/pages/commands/rush_publish.md

                         Regenerates all changelog files based on the current JSON content.
   -r REGISTRY, --registry REGISTRY
-                        Publishes to a specified NPM registry.
+                        Publishes to a specified npm registry.
 If this is specified, it will prevent the current commit will not be tagged.
   -n TOKEN, --npm-auth-token TOKEN